Kerr-induced In-line Interferometry for Ultra-sensitive Phase-Contrast Imaging: Discussion

-On the other hand, the persistence of the technique across such broad parameter space makes it difficult to suppress this effect.
-This robustness may have implications for optical signal processing and information tasks where femtosecond to picosecond pulses play a pivotal role.
+The persistence of the technique across such a broad parameter space makes it difficult to suppress this effect.
+This robustness may have implications for optical signal processing and information processing tasks in which femtosecond- to picosecond-pulse pulses play a pivotal role.
 For example, evidence from fiber-based extreme learning machines indicates that the spectral window used to encode information can preserve high information content even after significant spectral broadening via supercontinuum generation \cite{Brunner,Saeed}.
-In modern telecom systems, high modulation speeds (100 GHz and above) generate pulses of 10 ps or shorter with considerable peak power.
-At these power levels the effect could introduce a source for intra-channel signal deterioration.
-Furthermore, narrow phase or amplitude changes (e.g., gas absorption lines or filter windows) may project phase information in amplitude once amplified and propagated even through weakly nonlinear media, with unforeseen consequences for signal purity in laser engineering and sensing.
+In modern telecom systems, ever-increasing modulation speeds (100 GHz and above) generate pulses with durations $\leq 10$\,ps or shorter and considerable peak power.
+Given an ideal instantaneous phase-modulation response and high amplification levels, the effect could introduce a source for intra-channel signal deterioration.
+Furthermore, narrow phase or amplitude changes (e.g., gas absorption lines or filter windows) may project phase information into amplitude after amplification and propagation, even in weakly nonlinear media, with unforeseen consequences for signal purity in laser engineering and sensing \cite{modelock}.